How to Run a Successful Sale on Your WooCommerce Website

 When and how long you run your sale depends largely on the type of promotion you’re planning.
 That’s why it’s important to consider the purpose of your sale, such as which products you’ll include.
 For instance, the above-mentioned flash sales are great for clearing out excess stock, while an exclusive members-only promotion will help you build brand loyalty with existing customers.

-If you’re using WooCommerce, the plugin even enables you to augment your sales through the use of extensions.
+If you’re using WooCommerce, the plugin even enables you to augment your sales through the use of extensions and other plugins.
 You could add a countdown timer to appeal to your customers’ Fear Of Missing Out (FOMO), for instance, or create coupons that can be used to get special discounts.

 How to Run a Successful Sale on Your WooCommerce Website (8 Types of Promotions)